gridonic/js/es6-vue-webpack/README.md

 # ES6+ and Vue.js and webpack

-This setup is using [webpack] as module bundler and comes with [Vue.js] as the underlying framework which brings…
+This setup uses [webpack] as the module bundler, [Babel] for transpiling and comes with [Vue.js] as the underlying framework which brings…

 - [Asynchronous] loading of components
 - [Code-splitting] to serve only needed files